 At the end of the course the student will be able to

-- identify key components of a project - describe the stages of a project and how each stage can be effectively managed. - learn Design considerations of safety organization and control - learn government regulations on procuring raw materials.
+- Identify key components of a project. - Describe the stages of a project and how each stage can be effectively managed. - Recollect design considerations of safety organization and control - Use government regulations on procuring raw materials.

 ELECTIVES